yoanisgil/django_layers/README.md

 your preferred Git/GitHub client) and then run:
 	python setup.py install

-If the list of available layers is known before hand, then add 'layers.middleware.LayerLoaderMiddleware' to your MIDDLEWARE_CLASSES, e.g.
+Then add 'layers.middleware.LayerLoaderMiddleware' to your MIDDLEWARE_CLASSES, e.g.

     MIDDLEWARE_CLASSES = (